JohanVanslembrouck/corolib/examples/tutorial/README.md

 * p1900.cpp: Instead of resuming nicely from the top of the call stack (coroutine6), this example resumes at coroutine4 by using the coroutine_handle to this coroutine.
   This is not the way to do, of course.

+The p2000 series combines the use of coroutines with threads or futures.
+Several threads start one or more coroutines.
+Nevertheless, there is interaction between these coroutines in the sense that a coroutine can be resumed from another thread, e.g. from the main thread.

+* p200X.cpp is based on p184X.cpp.
+3 coroutines are started on a separate thread but are resumed from the main thread.
+  Because p200X.cpp uses jthread, there is no way to sum the result of the 3 coroutines (apart from the use of global variables).

+* p201X.cpp uses 3 futures instead of jthreads to sum the result of the 3 coroutines.